Types of Agreements

 Allocation of Rights

-An Allocation of Rights (AOR) document is a non-monetary agreement establishing the rights between parties to existing (background) and future (foreground) intellectual property.
+An Allocation of Rights (AOR) document is a non-monetary agreement establishing the rights between parties to existing (background) and future (foreground) intellectual property (IP).
 Generally, IP will be discussed in funding agreements in conjunction with the rest of the terms and conditions.
 When IP rights are necessary to establish prior to an award document, an AOR is used.
 An AOR typically grants each party use of project IP nonexclusively and without compensation for the performance of the project.
 It also contains an option to negotiate an exclusive license in a separate agreement.
-If you are submitting an SBIR or STTR proposal, an AOR will be required before an executed letter of commitment is provided to the company.
-This is necessary to ensure all Background IP is identified and protected, while also establishing rights to Foreground IP.
-Since SBIR and STTR Proposals are federally funded, the Bayh-Dole Act set forth at 37 CFR 401 will be used which states what we invent, we own, what you invent, you own and jointly created inventions are jointly owned.
+AORs established as part of SBIR and STTR projects will be subject to the Bayh-Dole Act set forth at 37 CFR 401 which states what we invent, we own, what you invent, you own and jointly created inventions are jointly owned.

 Collaborative Research Agreement